Meeting Becomes a Flashpoint

 Debate Moves Beyond Township Hall

-Several residents urged township officials to keep searching for legal, utility and infrastructure tools to slow the project.
-Others called for broader organizing across communities facing data center proposals.
+Several residents at the June 16 meeting urged township officials to keep searching for legal, utility and infrastructure tools to slow the project.
+Others called for broader organizing across communities facing similar proposals.

 Some residents also criticized U.S. Rep. Debbie Dingell, Washtenaw County Commissioner Justin Hodge and Washtenaw County Commissioner Annie Somerville, saying officials outside the township have not done enough to help.